The Rouse Company: The James W. Rouse Company

+James Rouse retired as chairman on May 24, 1984.

 In 1985, The Rouse Company absorbed all of Connecticut General's interests in the Howard Research and Development subsidiary.
 In 1986, former general manager of Columbia and executive vice president of development Micheal Spear became president as a successor to Rouse.
 In 1990, Spear died in a crash with his wife and one daughter in his Piper PA-31T Cheyenne attempting a single engine missed approach near Logan International Airport.

+In 1987, The Rouse Company announced that it wouldn't build any more festival marketplaces following the failures of its festival marketplaces developed under a separate subsidiary founded by James Rouse being the Enterprise Development Company (EDC); Water Street Pavilion in Flint, Michigan, 6th Street Marketplace in Richmond, Virginia and Portside Festival Marketplace in Toledo, Ohio.
+The last festival marketplace the company developed was Jacksonville Landing in Jacksonville, Florida.
+Additionally, James Rouse learned from this that the "festival marketplace" concept, albeit successful for Faneuil Hall and Harborplace, is not a universal solution for urban decline, and he admitted that he was unaware that some of the cities like Flint and Toledo needed specific demographics, as Flint had severe problems by the time the Water Street Pavilion opened, and that the concept relied heavily on tourism, not general shoppers.
+He also learned that inefficiently designed malls, such as The Shops at National Place and 6th Street Marketplace, can cause accessibility problems and maintenance issues (the failed HVAC system at 6th Street Marketplace).

+In September 1988, The Rouse Company acquired McCormick Properties.

+Mathias DeVito retired as CEO in February 1995.
 In 1997, Anthony Deering took over as CEO of the company.

-On November 12, 2004, the Rouse Company was sold to General Growth Properties.
+On November 12, 2004, The Rouse Company was sold to General Growth Properties.

-In 2012, General Growth Properties spun off 30 "class B" malls into Rouse Properties, a new real estate investment trust named after (but otherwise unrelated to) The Rouse Company.
+In 2012, General Growth Properties spun off 30 "Class-B" malls into Rouse Properties, a new real estate investment trust named after (but otherwise unrelated to) The Rouse Company.